 This one pot dish tastes just like fajitas without the tortilla!
-(But you can definitely use them if you want!)
 This meal takes less than 30 minutes, is all made in one pot, and is full of flavor while keeping the ingredients to a minimum.

-- 2 cups assorted sweet bell peppers I used miniature
+- 2 cups assorted miniature sweet bell peppers, chopped

 - 1 cup yellow onion